-It is strongly recommended that you seek care immediately for suicidal thoughts.
-At CAPS, we are available 24/7 at 434.243.5150 to provide assessment and to discuss the next steps in your care.
-Similarly, we are available to consult with you if someone you know is experiencing thoughts of suicide.
+If you are having suicidal thoughts, we strongly recommend you seek help immediately.
+At CAPS, we are available 24 hours a day, 7 days a week at 434-243-5150 to talk with you and discuss next steps for your care.
+Similarly, we are here for you if someone you know is experiencing thoughts of suicide.
 You are not alone in your struggles.

 Finally, here are some additional resources:

 - Madison House HELPLINE - 434.295.TALK

 - Office of the Dean of Students - 434.924.7133